Fleuronic/WorkflowDemo/README.md

 }
 ```

-They must conform to `WorkflowAction` by providing an associated `WorkflowType`, and a function that describes how one should update such a workflow’s state.
+They must conform to `WorkflowAction` by providing our workflow’s type as an associated `WorkflowType`, and a function that describes how one should update such a workflow’s state.
 This function is also responsible for returning an output if that action should complete the workflow, or `nil` if no such completion is triggered.
 In this example (not shown) a back button could trigger a `finish` action which would output `()`; all other actions would have no output.

 ```swift
 extension Counter.Workflow.Action: WorkflowAction {